carpentries/instructor-training/_episodes/10-load.md

 >     (Your instructor will post links to the lessons in the Etherpad.)
 > 2. Replace 2-3 pieces of the code with a blank.
 > 3. Write a question to test the student's ability to correctly fill in that blank.
-> 4. Paste your faded example in the etherpad.
+> 4. Paste your faded example in the Etherpad.
 {: .challenge}

 ## Parsons Problems